Atal Bihari Vajpayee

-During his tenure as prime minister, India carried out the Pokhran-II nuclear tests in 1998.
-India's emerging Nuclear posture connects national self-assertion with Vajpayee's doctrine.
+During his tenure as prime minister, India carried out the Pokhran-II nuclear tests in 1998, postured as nation's self-assertion.
 Vajpayee sought to improve diplomatic relations with Pakistan, travelling to Lahore by bus to meet with Prime Minister, Nawaz Sharif.
 After the 1999 Kargil War with Pakistan, he sought to restore relations through engagement with President Pervez Musharraf, inviting him to India for a summit at Agra.
 Vajpayee's government introduced many domestic economic and infrastructural reforms, including encouraging the private sector and foreign investments, reducing governmental waste, encouraging research and development, and the privatisation of some government owned corporations.
-During Vajpayee's tenure, India faced major security challenges, including the 1999 Kargil intrusion by Pakistan-backed forces, the 2001 Indian Parliament attack carried out by Pakistan-based jihadist groups, and a series of high-casualty terrorist strikes in Jammu and Kashmir.
-The Parliament attack in particular led to Operation Parakram, one of the largest post-Independence military mobilisations, and significantly altered India's national-security posture.

-The 2002 Gujarat riots followed the burning of coach S-6 of the Sabarmati Express at Godhra, in which 59 passengers—mostly Ram Sevaks returning from Ayodhya—were killed after a mob attacked the train from outside and set it on fire.
-Although the riots drew national and international criticism, scholars note that Vajpayee's defeat in the 2004 general election was more directly linked to economic factors, rural distress, and the miscalculated “India Shining” campaign rather than any single event.
+Vajpayee's tenure was marked by several major challenges, including the 1999 Kargil intrusion by Pakistan-backed forces, and the 2001 Indian Parliament attack carried out by Pakistan-based jihadist groups.
+The Parliament attack led to Operation Parakram, one of the largest post-Independence military mobilisations.
+The 2002 Gujarat riots followed the burning of coach S-6 of the Sabarmati Express at Godhra, in which many Ram Sevaks returning from Ayodhya were killed after a mob attacked and set the train on fire.
+Although the riots drew national and international criticism, scholars note that Vajpayee's defeat in the 2004 general election was more directly linked to economic factors, rural distress, and the miscalculated India Shining campaign rather than any single event.

-Vajpayee was conferred with the Padma Vibhushan in 1992, India's second highest civilian award by the Government of India.
-The administration of Narendra Modi declared in 2014 that Vajpayee's birthday, 25 December would be marked as Good Governance Day.
-In 2015, he was honoured India's highest civilian honour - Bharat Ratna, by the then President of India, Pranab Mukherjee.
+Vajpayee was conferred with the Padma Vibhushan, India's second highest civilian award in 1992 by the Narasimha Rao led government.
+In 2014, the Narendra Modi administration declared Vajpayee's birthday, 25 December to be celebrated as Good Governance Day.
+In 2015, he was honoured India's highest civilian honour - Bharat Ratna, by the Modi government.
 He died in 2018 due to age-related illness.
+Vajpayee has left a lasting legacy as one of the great leaders of modern India.
+His name is commemorated across the nation including the Atal Tunnel, Atal Setu bridge, and several notable educational institutions.